nuxy/docker-steamcmd-wine/README.md

 The most likely culprit to the "I cannot find my server.." issue is one of the following:

 1. Your router NAT has limited support for [UPnP &#40;Universal Plug and Play&#41;](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) which results in game loopback requests being denied.
 To resolve this you must manually configure [port range forwarding](https://en.wikipedia.org/wiki/Port_forwarding) in your router to mirror the TCP/UDP ports exposed by the game server.
 This will ensure routing to your game server occurs within the network.
 2. Your game server binds to the server _internal IP_ vs router _external (public)_ address.
 To resolve this you must add an IP alias to your server network device (see below).
-Once complete, you must configure the game to launch using that same address thereby ensuring the correct IP is broadcasted to the game network.
+Once complete, you _*may need to configure the game_ to launch using that same address thereby ensuring the correct IP is broadcasted to the game network.

+(*) Entirely dependent on your network set-up (e.g. corporate vs home) and in most cases is not required.

 ### Adding an IP alias (spoofing your external address)